geerlingguy/awx-container/README.md

     REPOSITORY          TAG                 IMAGE ID            CREATED             SIZE
     awx_task            devel               26311794058d        29 seconds ago      938MB
     awx_web             devel               3d38dccc9190        58 seconds ago      913MB

+> A Vagrantfile is included with this project to assist in building a clean environment with all the dependencies required to build the AWX images (in case you don't want to install everything on your local workstation!).
+To use it, run `vagrant up`.

 ### Build the conductor